Learn How To Use Spa Clarifier [Guide]

 - Poor spa water chemistry: High pH or alkalinity and incorrect calcium or cyanuric acid levels may cause cloudy water.

-We’ve included some clarifier alternatives and things you need to consider for longer-term spa maintenance later in this guide.
+Later in this guide we’ve included some clarifier alternatives and things you need to consider for longer-term spa maintenance.

 How to Add Clarifier to Your Spa: Step-by-Step